 MACBS Research Travel Award

 The Mid-Atlantic Conference on British Studies announces the creation of a research travel award for graduate students in British Studies.
-A fund of $1,000 is available for 2017-18, with the possibility of awarding a single grant or two grants of $500 each.
-The dissertation advisor of the graduate student must be a member of the MACBS (click here to learn how to join) and award winners will be expected to present a paper at the MACBS conference following their research travel (the next MACBS conference will be Spring 2018.
+A fund of $1,000 is available for 2018-19, with the possibility of awarding a single grant or two grants of $500 each.
+The dissertation advisor of the graduate student must be a member of the MACBS (click here to learn how to join) and award winners will be expected to present a paper at the MACBS conference following their research travel.
 The award is intended for research travel expenses only.
 Recipients may use the award to fund travel abroad or domestically, as long as the topic being researched relates to British Studies.
 Research travel should be commenced by the end of summer 2018.

 All materials should be sent by email to:

 Prof. Timothy Alborn, President-elect, MACBS

 Awards will be announced by March 1, 2018 and presented at the MACBS conference in April.